XRF 241001A/SN 2024aiiq: A faint soft X-ray transient detected by SVOM with a broad-line type Ic supernova revealed by JWST: Observations and data reduction

 \subsection{Optical follow-up}

+The Ultra-Violet/Optical Telescope (UVOT; \citealt{roming2005a}) on board \Swift started observing the field of XRF~241001A at 1.81 hours after the trigger.
+A fading optical source was detected in the $u$ band, spatially coincident with both the \Swift/XRT afterglow position and the optical counterpart identified by LCOGT \citep{izzo2024a} at R.A. = 20.553129$^\circ$ and Dec = $-43.475542^\circ$ (J2000), with an uncertainty of 0.5$^{\prime\prime}$.
+We retrieved the magnitudes reported by \cite{breeveld2024a} and converted them to the AB magnitude system using \cite{breeveld2011a}.
+At the second epoch, 4.3~days after the trigger, the source had faded below the sensitivity of \Swift/UVOT and was no longer detected.
+We derive a 3$\sigma$ upper limit using the \Swift\ software (v5.9) provided as part of the HEASOFT package (v6.36).

-The Visible Telescope (VT) is the optical telescope onboard SVOM \citep{fan2020a,qiu2026a}.
+The Visible Telescope (VT) is the optical telescope on board SVOM \citep{fan2020a,qiu2026a}.
 It has an effective aperture of 44~cm and offers a $26^\prime \times 26^\prime$ field of view with a pixel scale of $0.76^{\prime\prime}$.
 The telescope operates simultaneously in two channels, VT\_B and VT\_R, covering wavelength ranges of 400–650~nm and 650–1000~nm, respectively.
 XRF~241001A was observed with VT during seven epochs via Target Of Opportunity (ToO) observations between October 2, 2024, and October 14, 2024 \citep{qiu2024a}.
 The exposure time for each individual frame was 20~seconds and the total exposure time was different for each epoch (Table~\ref{table:photometry}).
 The data were processed with a custom-developed code based on the IRAF package using standard procedures, including bias subtraction, dark correction, and flat-field correction.
-For each epoch and filter, the individual frames were stacked to improve the signal-to-noise ratio.
-Photometry was performed in the AB magnitude system with an aperture radius of 1.5~pixels (1.14~arcseconds).
+For each epoch and filter, the individual frames were stacked to improve the S/N. Photometry was performed in the AB magnitude system with an aperture radius of 1.5~pixels (i.e., $1.14^{\prime\prime}$).
 A detailed description of the reduction procedure is presented in \citet{li2026a}.

-The Ultra-Violet/Optical Telescope (UVOT; \citealt{roming2005a}) onboard \Swift started observing the field of XRF~241001A at 1.81 hours after the trigger.
-A fading optical source was detected in the $u$-band, spatially coincident with both the \Swift/XRT afterglow position and the optical counterpart identified by LCOGT.
-We retrieved the magnitudes reported by \cite{breeveld2024a} and converted them to the AB magnitude system using \cite{breeveld2011a}.
-At the second epoch, 4.3 days after the trigger, the source had faded below the sensitivity of \Swift/UVOT and was no longer detected.
-We derive a 3-$\sigma$ upper limit using the \Swift\ software (v5.9) provided as part of the HEASOFT package (v6.36).